alecmkrueger/gerg_plotting/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created to streamline and standardize the process of generating plots at GERG.
+This project streamlines and standardizes the process of generating plots at GERG.